m-cetin/webpwn/README.md

 Tested on Linux.
 Go needs to be installed and the go binaries are needed within the "tools" folder.
 Make sure to clone the whole respository.

+In order to use the email gathering tool fully, you need:

++ 1x XING account

+Should also work without one, but I highly suggest using it.
+You can create an temp account for this purpose.

 # Installation

 `git clone https://github.com/m-cetin/webpwn; cd webpwn`